Regina 7.4 Calculation Engine

 Determines if this and the given cut are identical.

-Two cuts are considered identical if they describe the same partition of simplices into sides 0 and 1.
+Two cuts are considered identical if they describe the same partition of nodes into sides 0 and 1.

 It does not matter if this and the given cut have different sizes; in this case they will be considered different.